EPCCed/2026-07-27-Fortran-inter/episodes/01-arrays.md

-Two zero-sized arrays of the same rank may have different shapes, and so do not necessarilty conform (although a zero-sized array always confirms with a scalar, as usual).
+Two zero-sized arrays of the same rank may have different shapes, and so do not necessarilty conform (although a zero-sized array always conforms with a scalar, as usual).
 As a zero-sized array has no elements, it is always considered to be defined.